AlexMercedCoder/tutorialblog/content/blog/2026/2026-03-conn-19-connect-any-iceberg-rest-catalog-to-dremio-cloud-universal-l.md

   - federated queries
 ---

 The Apache Iceberg REST Catalog specification defines a standard HTTP API for managing Iceberg table metadata.
-Any catalog implementation that conforms to this specification — Apache Polaris, Amazon S3 Tables, Confluent Tableflow, Tabular, Apache Gravitino, and custom-built services — can connect to Dremio Cloud through a single connector type.
+Any catalog implementation that conforms to this specification : Apache Polaris, Amazon S3 Tables, Confluent Tableflow, Tabular, Apache Gravitino, and custom-built services,  can connect to Dremio Cloud through a single connector type.

 This is the most flexible catalog connector Dremio offers.
 Instead of needing a purpose-built connector for every catalog vendor, the Iceberg REST Catalog connector works with any compliant implementation.
-As new catalogs emerge — and they're emerging rapidly in the open lakehouse ecosystem — this connector ensures Dremio supports them from day one.
+As new catalogs emerge : and they're emerging rapidly in the open lakehouse ecosystem,  this connector ensures Dremio supports them from day one.

 The Iceberg REST specification is becoming the universal standard for lakehouse catalog interoperability.
 AWS launched Amazon S3 Tables (a fully managed Iceberg catalog with REST API) in late 2024, Confluent released Tableflow for streaming-to-Iceberg ingestion, and Apache Gravitino provides multi-catalog governance.
 All of these work with Dremio's REST Catalog connector without any Dremio-side code changes.

 ### Credential Vending Advantage

-Many REST catalogs support credential vending — the ability to issue temporary, scoped storage credentials to clients.
+Many REST catalogs support credential vending : the ability to issue temporary, scoped storage credentials to clients.
 When configured, Dremio receives short-lived tokens that grant access only to the specific data files needed for a query.
 This eliminates the need to store long-lived S3 access keys or Azure storage keys in Dremio's connection configuration, significantly reducing the security surface area.
 One REST catalog connection replaces what would otherwise require separate storage credentials for every S3 bucket, Azure container, or GCS bucket containing your Iceberg tables.

 ## Why Iceberg REST Catalog Users Need Dremio